 - CV or resume

 This program does not permit full-time enrollment in residence at Ohio University, and an I-20 may not be issued based on admission to this program.

-Complete 42 credit hours and a capstone project as follows:
+Complete 42 credit hours as follows: